DarkwinXXX/documentation/install/advanced/core/index.rst

 **Install Apache Tomcat 9 (ref. https://yallalabs.com/linux/ubuntu/how-to-install-apache-tomcat-9-ubuntu-20-04/)**

-.. warning:: Apache Tomcat 9 requires Java 8 or newer to be installed on the server.
+.. warning:: Apache Tomcat 9 requires Java 8.
   Check the steps before in order to be sure you have OpenJDK 8 correctly installed on your system.

 First, it is not recommended to run Apache Tomcat as user root, so we will create a new system user which will run the Apache Tomcat server